tkglaser/tkglaser.github.io/assets/ThomasGlaserCV.md

 and Development team for Symantec Enterprise Vault, an email archiving solution written in C# and C++.

-## Ingres Europe Ltd – Senior Software Engineer
+## Ingres Europe Ltd – Senior Software Engineer and Team Lead

 *Mar 2004 – Feb 2010*